 NLTK is actually a collection of python libraries and modules to support natural language processing.
 The platform provides libraries for tasks like analyzing language structure and categorizing text.

-Now let’s get into some machine learning algorithms.
+Now let’s get into some machine learning algorithms in python.
 In this section we’ll explain the purpose of some of the most commonly used algorithms and point out which Python libraries are the most useful in developing them.

-Relevant Python libraries: Scikit-learn, Matplotlib, Pandas, NumPy, PyTorch
+Relevant Python machine learning libraries: Scikit-learn, Matplotlib, Pandas, NumPy, PyTorch

 You can check out how to develop a linear regression model in Python here.